Types of Urinary Incontinence

 Continence is defined as the ability to hold in and let out urine under voluntary control.
 This requires a properly working central nervous system, lower urinary tract, and pelvic floor.
 To learn more about pelvic floor anatomy, click here.
 Incontinence is when one or more of these systems are not functioning properly, leading to involuntary leakage of urine or bowels.
-The 3 most common types of incontinence are stress, mixed, and urge urinary incontinence.
+There are three types of incontinence, and they are stress, mixed, and urge incontinence.

 Prevalence of Incontinence

 Approximately 3.5 million Canadians have some form of urinary incontinence, with women more affected than men.
 One in 3 or 4 women versus 1 in 9 men are affected.

 The incidence of incontinence increases as you age:

 - Young women = 20-30%

 - Middle aged women = 30-40%

 Overall, 50% of women will experience urinary incontinence at some point in their life, and 33% will develop regular problems.

 - Stress Incontinence: urine leakage as a result of an increase in intra-abdominal pressure (e.g. coughing, sneezing, laughing, lifting, exercise, or transitional movements).
 This is usually the result of pelvic floor muscles not being strong enough